droid85real/obsidian/JAVA 1.md

 	2. An **interface** can extend more than one **interface**.
 		When you **`extend`** an interface, you're creating a new interface that inherits the methods of the interfaces you're extending.
 + To inherit interface class we use implement keyword.

-+ (child class) which uses implement either use abstract to make class abstract or implement all methods of parent class.
-+ mostly not contain data member but if then it is of type final and static. (to store constant)
+mostly not contain data member but if then it is of type final and static. (to store constant) i.e.

-i.e.
 ```java
 public interface VehicleInterface{